-Most of the study exercises included on the guides are activities a student does on his/her own.
+Most of the study exercises included on the guides are activities students do on their own.
 Some of the texts and online exercises include answer keys.
 Students are expected to use these keys to evaluate their own work.
 Exercises that do not include or lend themselves to simple answer keys cover material that will be “checked” through the process of using the material in tutorial interactions and conversation sessions.

 Each study guide also includes work that should be handed in for feedback from the course mentor and to become a part of the student’s homework portfolio.
 If students have access to an answer key for any homework to be handed in, they are expected to use the answer key ahead of time to correct their own work.
 They should bring the page with noted corrections to the tutorial and have the mentor clarify any remaining confusions.

-Homework handed in for the portfolio needs to be clearly labeled at the top of each page in English with the students name, the date, and the Study Guide number.
+Homework assignments should be clearly labeled at the top of each page in English with the student's name, the date, and the Study Guide number.